-To help you plan your next trip, we’ve put together the perfect 7-day itinerary, packed with the most unmissable experiences to make the most of your visit.
+To help you plan your next trip, we’ve put together the perfect 7-day itinerary of things to do on the Isle of Wight.
+It's packed with the most unmissable experiences to help you make the most of your visit.

 Heading to the Isle of Wight for a weekend break?
 Check out our 48 hour itinerary.